mschmitt/radiostation/README.md

   * For Jamendo, which doesn't display a summary of album licensing, there's `jamendo_album_summary.py`.
 * Scripted:
   * Add our local tags (Creative Commons notice, license, proof of license, download url.)
-* **FIXME**: Started using extended attributes to mark files as done, but xattrs aren't synced through Nextcloud.
-Find another way.

 Note the station does not play directly out of Nextcloud, but Nextcloud and Nextcloud Music are used for track and playlist management only.